 Note that you can register a business in Sweden even if you do not have a personal identity number.

-You can stay in Sweden for six months in order to look for work.
 Normally, you cannot be listed in the Swedish Population Register while seeking employment, since the Swedish Tax Agency cannot assume that you will stay in Sweden for the required one-year period.

 If you can show that you have a strong possibility of being employed during these six months, and you intend to stay in Sweden for at least one year, you should notify the Swedish Tax Agency of your move.
 When you submit your notification, include any supporting documentation such as a letter of intent from a potential employer regarding future work.